pythonhealthdatascience/stars-treat-simmer/README.md

 ## Overview

   The materials and methods in this documentation support work towards developing the **STARS healthcare framework** (**S**haring **T**ools and **A**rtifacts for **R**eproducible **S**imulations in healthcare).
-Long term S.T.A.R.S aims to support researchers share open simulation models regardless of language choice, improve the quality of sharing, and reduce the workload required to meet high standards of open science for the modelling and simulation community.
+Long term STARS aims to support researchers share open simulation models regardless of language choice, improve the quality of sharing, and reduce the workload required to meet high standards of open science for the modelling and simulation community.

 > The code and written materials are a **work in progress** towards STARS version 2.0.
 It is not recommended to use these materials in simulation practice at the moment.